 Last week, my Tuesday was perfect.
 I had a meeting with the tourism office about making them a website.
 I taught a man how to make guacemole and tortillas which he will sell in his store.
 I played basketball, added a layer to a clay oven and worked on the newsletter I am writing for Peace Corps.

 The next day?
 I slept in, watched a silly amount of the show ‘Dexter’ and checked in on my fantasy baseball team.
 Yeah, I’m cool.

 There will be times when, despite your pictures of you hugging little kids, you just want to tackle one of them and scream, my name is NOT,

 In America we ask for the time.
 Here, we ask for the month.
 It’s the most obvious difference.
 The pace of life here is slow, methodical, cyclical.
 Everything takes a long time.
 If you aren’t a patient person you will become one.

 Life here is completely different.
 It is another world, lost in space and time.
 It is hard, and the little annoyances can manifest themselves into a black cloud.
 They certainly will, but it is important to make note of the small victories and the little moments.
 When I open my eyes I am reminded of why I am here.
 Just when I think a kid is running up to me to ask me for money, she tells me that she loves me and blows a kiss.
-But then I get on a bus and start crying.
+Then I remember that I am on a bus and I start crying.
 I’m stuck in the middle of nowhere with a busted engine.
-It’s getting dark, I have a chicken in my lap and personal space at this point is a distant memory.
+It is getting dark, I have a chicken in my lap and personal space at this point is a distant memory.
 People are yelling into their cell phones, begging me to speak to them and take them to America.
-Oh and the only food in the town by the road is Gunfo.
+The only food in the town by the road is Gunfo.